IanDCarroll/GoScrumYourself/DailyScrum.md

  2. __What will I do today to help meet the Sprint Goal?__
  3. __Do I see any blockers that prevent me from meeting the Sprint Goal?__

+12/2/16
+ 1. __What did I do Yesterday that helped meet the Sprint Goal?__
+  - Start on abstracting the many jobs of referee.
+She does too much.
+ 2. __What will I do today to help meet the Sprint Goal?__
+  - finish the transition to a better-abstracted Referee
+ 3. __Do I see any blockers that prevent me from meeting the Sprint Goal?__
+  - Looking good.
+Basically.
+I think this should be easy.
+Which makes me think it's a trap...

 12/1/16
  1. __What did I do Yesterday that helped meet the Sprint Goal?__
   - Prettify the Display so humans could use it easier.